Geometric Phases and Holonomy in Structured Optical Fields: The simplest case of the Pancharatnam phase

-Let us consider the action of a waveplate on an arbitrarily polarized plane wave~\eqref{wave}.
-Note that the same consideration is applicable to the case depicted in Fig.~\ref{mainscheme}b, where the nanostructure with $C_{2v}$ or $D_{2h}$ symmetry plays the role of a conventional waveplate made from a uniaxial crystal.
-This happens partly because the eigenmodes along $x-$ and $y-$ are non-degenerate and excited with different phases, depending on their resonant frequencies~\cite{Gladyshev2020-Symmetryanalysisand, Xiong_Xiong_Yang_Yang_Chen_Wang_Xu_Xu_Xu_Liu_2020}.
-First we consider the case when the waveplate is oriented with optical axis along the $x$-direction.
+Let us consider the action of a waveplate on an arbitrarily polarized plane wave~\eqref{eq:wave}.
+Note that similar consideration is applicable to the case depicted in Fig.~\ref{mainscheme}b, where the nanostructure with, for example $C_{2v}$, $C_{1h}$ or $D_{2h}$ symmetry plays the role of a conventional waveplate made from a uniaxial crystal. {From the modal perspective, this} happens because the orthogonal eigenmodes, even and odd with respect to the mirror-symmetry plane, are non-degenerate, and excited with different phases, depending on their resonant frequencies~\cite{Gladyshev2020-Symmetryanalysisand, Xiong_Xiong_Yang_Yang_Chen_Wang_Xu_Xu_Xu_Liu_2020}.
+First we consider the case where the waveplate is oriented with its slow axis along the $x$-direction.
 As such, it just provides an additional phase $\delta$ between the components of the input Jones vector $\vec{E}=(E_x, E_y)^\top$.
-For convenience, we write the new vector as $\tilde{\vec{E}}=(E_xe^{\iu \delta/2}, E_ye^{-\iu \delta/2})^\top$ Using
+For convenience, we write the new vector as $\tilde{\vec{E}}=(E_xe^{\iu \delta/2}, E_ye^{-\iu \delta/2})^\top$.
+Using the following relations

 we obtain new values $\tilde{E}_L$ and $\tilde{E}_R$ after the waveplate:

 Here $\sigma_x$ is one of Pauli matrices